dvorakjt/geneREADME/READMES/geneREADME/README.md

 ## Tests

-GeneREADME was tested using Jest.

 ## Contributing

-If you notice any errors in the code, please submit a Github issue.
+If you notice any errors in the code, please create a Github issue.

 ## License
-### Licensed under an MIT License
+### This project is licensed under an MIT License.

 ![GitHub](https://img.shields.io/github/license/dvorakjt/geneREADME)